Intrenion/Milcraft/doctrine/on-war.md

 Chapter: Book Six: Defense - Defense of a Theater of Operations - Continued: Phased Resistance

-## Practice 95: Preserve strength when decision is unnecessary
+## Practice 95: Preserve strength when a decision is unnecessary

 **Problem**
-A decisive battle can create needless risk when limited resistance serves the purpose.
+A decisive battle can create needless risk when limited resistance suffices.

 **Action**
 Use delay, maneuver, and protected positions to deny easy enemy gains.